joanvallve/yaml-schema-cpp/README.md

 ### `_doc`
 A **string** with a brief documentation.

+### `_default` (optional)
+In case the input field is missing (only allowed if `_mandatory` is `false`), then the field is added with the `_default` value in the input yaml node.

 ### `_value` (optional)
 Specify the value in the schema file.
-It means not allowing to define the field in the input file.
+It means not allowing the field to be defined in the input file.
 This is useful for derived classes, to specify some parameters of its base class.

-### `_default` (optional)
-In case the input field is missing (only allowed if `_mandatory` is `false`), then it is added with the `_default` value in the input yaml node.

 ### `_options` (optional)
-A sequence of valid values.
+A sequence of accepted values.

 ### `_base` (required if `_type` is "derived")
 The base class that the input field type should inherit from.
 This checks the input against the base class schema.